Credit card fees. We all deal with them, even if we don’t enjoy them.

 Pay at least the minimum amount due on time every month.
 If you are a little late in your payment, ask for leniency from your credit card company.
 If it’s your first time to be late, they might just let it go.
 It’s been known to happen and it sure wouldn’t hurt to ask.

 4. Balance transfer fee

 A balance transfer fee is charged when you move a balance from one credit card to another.
 The fee is a percentage of the amount you transfer (usually 3% or $5, whichever is greater) so larger balances come with larger fees.

-Balance transfers can be a good way to take advantage of perks, like a lower APR.
+Balance transfer fees are typically charged on balance transfer cards, which can be an effective way to save money while paying down debt.
+They’re a good way to take advantage of perks, like a lower APR.
 That’s why these fees are often charged for credit cards that offer a promotional rate for an introductory period.

 5. Over-limit fee

 An over-limit fee is charged when you exceed your credit limit.
 Credit card companies must get your consent for over-limit transactions; the Credit CARD Act of 2009 requires you to opt-in.